 Be careful when you use any of the browser extensions.
-It’s because many extensions on the Google Play Store or Apple Store, despite having high ratings, still function as data collecting tools and can infect your device with malware.
+It’s because many extensions on the Google Play Store or Apple Store, despite having high ratings, still function as data-collecting tools and can infect your device with malware.

-The Hypertext transfer protocol is secure, or the HTTPS is a more secure version of the HTTP.
+The Hypertext transfer protocol is secure, or HTTPS is a more secure version of HTTP.
 It uses the SSL/TLS protocol to encrypt your communication and thus prevents the website from leaking your details.
-The primary protocol transfers data between the browser and a website and ensures that no one can monitor your online activities.
+The primary protocol transfers data between the browser and a website and ensures no one can monitor your online activities.